haleemur/sql-style-guide/sql_style_guide.md

 # SQL Style Guide

 **goal**: Let's not make reading SQL harder than it already is.
 This means keeping lines short, and trading aggressively compact code for regularity and ease of modification.
+All code, even analysts' SQL is read more often than it is written.

 ## Line Length